-Since no attribute has priority over the other, the Deprived is depicted as a rather selfless class.
-However, that does not mean you’re ultimately stuck at upgrading every single point.
+Since no attribute has priority over the other, the Deprived are depicted as a rather selfless class.
+However, that does not mean you’re ultimately stuck at upgrading every point.
 Instead, you can choose what stat to go for.

-The combat mechanics are rather simple, you will be fighting melee or ranged depending on how you opt for your stat upgrades.
-Moreover, it is also possible to play him like a mage as long as you’re well aware of your strengths and weaknesses.
+The combat mechanics are rather simple; you will fight melee or ranged, depending on how you opt for your stat upgrades.
+Moreover, playing him like a mage is possible as long as you’re well aware of your strengths and weaknesses.

-You will need to keep precise track of your footing to dodge the opponent’s strikes during battles.
+You must track your footing precisely to dodge the opponent’s strikes during battles.
 Therefore, vigilance is the name of the game here.
-Furthermore, the class is rather easy to play in the early game since there is no set playstyle.
+Furthermore, the class is easy to play in the early game since there is no set playstyle.

 Deprived Essential Steps

 It is often tough to figure out a proper progression path for the Deprived.
-This happens due to certain stats receiving unnecessary points from the very early that could’ve been allocated somewhere else for a more specialized build.
+This happens because certain stats receive unnecessary points from very early that could’ve been allocated somewhere else for a more specialized build.

 Therefore, approaching Deprived for upgrading is rather tricky.
 Furthermore, you will also need to devise your unique playstyle for the Caveman of the Lands Between.
-While the class looks rather weak and confusing at the start, it is just as fun and promising in the late game.
+While the class initially looks rather weak and confusing, it is just as fun and promising in the late game.

-As long as you can handle starting with the worst equipment, you will be working with perfect jack-of-all stats.
+You will work with perfect jack-of-all stats if you can handle starting with the worst equipment.
 Being perfectly adaptive to every situation is a huge buff in itself.
 You can unleash sorcery-based attacks while switching to a Rogue/Assassin playstyle at a moment’s notice.

 However, the jack of all trades is often a master of none.
 Therefore, it will be just as hard to specialize in one stat.
-However, this is where the fun begins; You don’t need to be focusing on a single stat to win the game.
+However, this is where the fun begins; You don’t need to focus on a single stat to win the game.

-It is the inherent pliability of Deprived that makes many players prefer the class over the others.
-Being able to customize your character from essentially 0 stats is much more attractive than it might sound.
+The inherent pliability of Deprived makes many players prefer the class over the others.
+Customizing your character from essentially 0 stats is much more attractive than it might sound.

 Overall, the class gives you a fair bit of leeway no matter which patch you descend to.
 While the aspect of it being balanced and reasonably playable in the early game might be appealing, you still need to know what to build on it to make it work.